ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

     }
 ```

+What I get is the opposite.  *Loading*, but no completion to `Loaded`.

 ### OnAfterRender

 More searching reveals `OnAfterRender`.
-You add it to your code.
+I add it to my code.

-Great, it now works as expected.

 ```csharp
     protected override void OnAfterRender(bool firstRender)